-461. Media Criticism.
+- \461.
+Media Criticism.
 Credit 3 hours.
 Prerequisite: Communication 159 and Junior standing or permission of Department Head.
-An investigation of the critical process as it applies to the news media and entertainment industry in America.
-The course is a Mass Communication and Journalism elective.
+An investigation of the critical process as it applies to the news media and entertainment industry in America. - \462 [454].

-462 [454].
 Advanced Electronic Media Writing.
 Credit 3 hours.
 Prerequisites: Communication 151, 159, and 354 or 359.
 Writing of radio, television, and film scripts for educational, governmental and business organizations.
 Emphasis placed on conceptualization, audience analysis, dialogue and visualization.
-Six hours of lecture/laboratory per week.
+Six hours of lecture/laboratory per week. \The course is a Mass Communication and Journalism elective. - 471/571.

-471/571.
 Organizational Communication.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
-A course designed to explore the various theories, approaches, and opportunities relating to oral and nonverbal communication in organizations.

-475. Gender Communication.
+A course designed to explore the various theories, approaches, and opportunities relating to oral and nonverbal communication in organizations. - 475.
+Gender Communication.
 Credit 3 hours.
-Explores the various approaches, methodologies, issues, theories, and controversies related to gender communication.
+Explores the various approaches, methodologies, issues, theories, and controversies related to gender communication. - 498.
+Professional Seminar in Communication.
+Credit 3 hours.
+Prerequisite: A major in communication or communication education with 90 or more credit hours of completed coursework or permission of the department head.
+A study of the opportunities for professional growth and development in the fields of mass communication and journalism, organizational communication, speech and communication education.

-Updated 5 Mar 99.
+LABORATORY COURSES (COLB)

+Laboratory courses in forensics are offered for credit through satisfactory participation, but no more than a total of three semester hours may be applied toward a major or a minor in Communication.
+Credit above three hours may be used to satisfy elective requirements in any degree program.

+117-418.
+Forensics.
+Credit 1 hour each.
+Prerequisite: Permission of instructor.
+Debate, discussion, and individual events for intercollegiate contests.